leexey/NowPlaying-Spotify-Lanyard/README.md

 # Spotify Player using Lanyard API

-Display your Spotify Song using Lanyard API.
+VS Code Extension to Display Your Spotify Song Using the Lanyard API

 ![Preview](media/Preview.png)